 When you are happy with the mask, go to the Output section of the dialog and make sure that Output To is set to Mask.
 Next, click Apply to close the Refine Edge dialog.

-When you learn to use masks in Affinity Photo you will find that it opens up a new world of possibilities for combining photos and adjustment layers in a very precise way that gives you much more control of the photo editing process.
+When you learn to use masks in Affinity Photo you will find that it opens up a new world of possibilities.
+You can use it for combining photos and adjustment layers in a very precise way.
+Layer masks give you much more control of the photo editing process.

-Take your skills in Affinity Photo a step further and learn a professional and proven workflow, with the Affinity Photo Workflow Video Course.
+Take your skills in Affinity Photo a step further: Learn a professional and proven workflow, with the Affinity Photo Workflow Video Course.